 TYPO3\CMS\Database\Connectionas main facade around Doctrine DBAL.

-Syslogis just a name, it can be different but it’s good practice to give it a useful speaking name.
+Syslogis just a name.
+It can be different, but it is good practice to give it a useful, descriptive name.

 The TYPO3 installer supports only a single MariaDB or MySQL connection at the moment.